To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Best Overall Dog Bowl: Peggy11 Review

 Are you looking for a no-frills, traditional bowl for your pet?
 This set of two stainless steel bowls is stain and rust-resistant, so they’ll withstand the test of time.
-The rubber base reduces scratches on the floor and keeps the bowl from sliding around while eating.
-It comes in five different sizes, so you can find the best one for your pup.
-They stack for easy storage and are dishwasher safe.
+The anti-slip rubber base reduces scratches on the floor and keeps the bowl from sliding around while eating.
+It comes in five sizes, ranging from 2-cup capacity to 16, so you can find the best one for your pup.
+They stack for easy storage and are dishwasher-safe to prevent bacteria buildup.
 For under $20, you can’t beat the value of these bowls.

 Pros | Cons |